Master's Programme in Mathematics and Operations Research

 During the programme, students learn to think mathematically.
 They also learn to build mathematical models of reality and to analyze these models by developing and deploying state-of-the-art methods and algorithms.
 Through their choice of major, the students can emphasize mathematical theory, computational methods, or modelling and problem solving skills that are needed in practice.

 Graduates from the Master's Programme in Mathematics and Operations Research are in growing demand in many industries and in the public sector.
 This growth is partly driven by the ability to collect more data about a great variety of phenomena, which together with advances in mathematical methods and greater computational power makes it possible to leverage mathematical skills ever more extensively.
-Aalto University Career Services provides information on employers, job and thesis opportunities and hints for job hunting for all Aalto students

 All three majors provide an excellent basis for building a career in scientific research.
 Thus, a large share of students continue their studies and obtain a doctoral degree.

 Non-EU/EEA students selected to the Mathematics and Operations Research programme in the application round 2017 will be charged tuition fees.

 The Department of Mathematics and Systems Analysis offers the best students summer trainee/research assistant positions.